Benji-code/tennis-replay-app/README.md

 This was a tennis app I made a while ago.
-I recently updated it so that it's compatible with more recent angular versions.
+I recently updated it so that it's compatible with more recent Angular versions.